These 6 tea plants (Camellia sinensis) are grown on our Australian tea plantation in Tropical North Queensland.

 The beautiful FLOWERS from Camellia sinensis are abundant throughout Autumn and, when picked and dried, produce a delicious and healthy flower tea.

 Also, an incredibly healthy cooking and cosmetic oil (tea seed oil, not tea tree oil!) can be produced from the SEEDS of the Camellia sinensis plant.

 Camellia sinensis plants can be planted to form great hedges-evergreen, pretty flowers, any height and incredibly useful too :).
 They also grow well in large pots or containers.

-PAYMENT: We accept PayPal for payment of plants.
-Payment must have cleared by 2pm Sunday for postage the following Monday.
+We accept PayPal for payment of plants.

-POSTAGE: Due to quarantine restrictions, some states will not allow the importation of seeds or plants.
+Due to quarantine restrictions, some states will not allow the importation of seeds or plants.
 Please check the biosecurity regulations of your state before ordering plant products from our farm as entry conditions and/ or charges may apply.

 We CANNOT DELIVER to Tasmania, Norfolk Island or Western Australia as these states have strict quarantine control on the movement of live plants into these states.
 Due to our organic farming practices, we will not treat our tea plants with the required insecticides and fungicides, and are therefore unable to supply the necessary quarantine clearance certificates for these states.

 Your tea plants are carefully packed, but once they leave us they are in the care of the courier or Australia Post and we cannot be responsible for their treatment.
 We, therefore, are unable to accept any claims for lost, stolen or damaged plants-please ask if you wish to register or insure your parcel.